 Astonishingly, 20 years have now passed since the release of Lindstrom’s It’s a Feedelity Affair compilation, a release that rounds up his output during a key point in the Norwegian producer’s career – and at a point when the eyes of the international dance music underground were fixed on Oslo, his adopted home city.

 That included music journalists like myself.
 As I have written before, my mind was blown at the time by the distinctively cosmic ‘space disco’ sound Oslo was famous for at the time.
 In 2007, I headed over to the Norwegian city to profile the small, tight community behind the music – and its highest-profile artists, Lindstrom, Prins Thomas and Todd Terje – for an IDJ magazine cover feature.
-You can read that feature on this very website, and I’ve embedded a later mix of Norwegian dance music further down the page.
+You can read that feature on this very website, and I’ve embedded a later mix of Norwegian dance music at the bottom of this post.

 As I recently wrote in a contribution to Juno Daily’s regular Dusted Down column re-appraising reissued releases, It’s a Feedelity Affair was significant because it presented the collected musical vision – at that point in time, at least – of Oslo’s most internationally acclaimed electronic disco artist of the period.
 Hans-Peter Lindstrom was the first to break through more widely, and that was largely down to the success of his earliest releases on the Feedelity label – EPs such as his first outing as Six Cups of Rebel (‘It’s The Arps’), the impossibly epic ‘There’s a Drink in My Bedroom and I Need a Hot Lady’, early Prins Thomas hook-up ‘Further Into The Future’, the kraut-disco of ‘Limitations’, and, most famously, the throbbing, trance-inducing ‘I Feel Space’.